kolbasa/git-repo-watcher/README.md

 * Bash with Version > 3
 * Tested on Ubuntu, Debian, MacOS, [Windows Git Shell](https://git-scm.com/download/win), [Windows Subsystem for Linux (WSL)](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6)

-Basically, it will work anywhere you can install bash.
+Basically, it will work anywhere you can install Bash.

 If something doesn't work, please [let me know](https://github.com/kolbasa/git-repo-watcher/issues).

 ### Usage

-To start, only the file path to your git repository is needed.
+You only need the path to your git repository to start.

 This will start a watcher that looks for changes every 10 seconds:
 ```bash
 ./git-repo-watcher -d "/path/to/your/repository"
 ```